Niyko/Rocket/README.md

 `````

 ### :card_file_box: Using assets
-Assets like images, javascript, css etc are stored in the `assets` folder in the root of the project.
+Assets like images, css, javascript etc are stored in the `assets` folder in the root of the project.
 You can use the `asset()` function in blade to link the assets.
 File cache parameters are managed automatically by the framework.
 Here is a example of the `asset()` function.

 **:page_facing_up: views/sample.blade.php**
 `````html